HISTORY & TRADITION OF THE FLORIDA CLASSIC

 The record 1997 crowd was quickly eclipsed in 1998, when 66,245 packed the stadium for the game which determined the 1998 MEAC Championship and postseason invitations.
 In 1999, the Classic drew 70,125 fans to Orlando, at the time the sixth-largest football event ever held in Camping World Stadium.
 But even that attendance was overshadowed by the 2000 Mid-Eastern Athletic Conference title game, which drew 70,719, for a 31-28 thriller won by the Rattlers.
 The 2003 game stands as the largest crowd ever in the series – 73,358.

-Florida A&M holds a 20-10 edge in the meetings since the instate rivalry moved from a home-and-home scenario to an annual neutral site spectacular.
-Overall, the Rattlers lead the series, 48-15-1.
-Bethune-Cookman has made the series more competitive since 1973, winning 12 of its 15 series victories during that span, including a 58-52 overtime win in 2004, which was the first-ever three-game winning streak for the ‘Cats.
-Since the game has come to Orlando, FAMU has won nine of 13 games against B-CU, though the Wildcats have been victorious in four of the last eight.
+Florida A&M holds a 21-16 edge in the meetings since the instate rivalry moved from a home-and-home scenario to an annual neutral site spectacular.
+Overall, the Rattlers lead the series, 49-21-1.
+Bethune-Cookman has made the series more competitive in recent times, with both teams earning 10 victories in the 20 meetings since the game came to Orlando.

 In 2005, the game made its debut on ESPNU and was televised nationally.
 The 24-hour college sports network broadcasted the game live as part of a multi-year contract with the Mid-Eastern Athletic Conference (MEAC) and a commitment to broadcasting HBCU games.
 The 2009 game was televised by ESPN Classic.